ErikBjare/QSlang/README.md

 This repo contains tools to import from:

- - Standard Notes export
+ - Standard Notes
- - ~~Evernote Export~~ (not yet)
+ - Evernote

 For Standard Notes, create an unencrypted export and unzip the `SN Archive.txt` file into `./data/private` (keep its default name).

-(NOT SUPPORTED YET) For Evernote, export the notebooks you want to analyze as `.enex` file.
+For Evernote, export the notebooks you want to analyze as `.enex` file.
 Then put all the exported notebooks you want into `./data/private`.
+Then run `make data/private/Evernote` to extract the .enex into markdown files (which will be put into `data/private/Evernote/`).

 Then simply run `./main.py` to get further usage instructions.